RasedulRussell/TigerITCodingTask/README.md

-# This is a conding Task given By TigerIT
+# This is a Conding Task given By TigerIT
 I use mySql Database
 Entity Name contact.
 Contains 4 field.
 Entity generation Query